javbotero/Outer-Coast/_includes/summer-seminar.md

 ### Teacher Recommendation

-To recommend a student for the Summer Seminar, please complete the online [teacher recommendation form](https://fs29.formsite.com/Gd7elL/form3/index.html).
+To recommend a student for the Summer Seminar, please complete the online [Teacher Recommendation form](https://fs29.formsite.com/Gd7elL/form3/index.html).

 ***

 ### Nominate a Student

 Nominations are a great way to connect our team with prospective students.
-If you are an educator or mentor and know a student who would be a good fit for this program, please nominate them using [this form](https://goo.gl/forms/SV4WxP4p3Tnsf85e2).
+If you are an educator or mentor and know a student who would be a good fit for this program, please nominate them using the online [Nominations form(https://goo.gl/forms/SV4WxP4p3Tnsf85e2).

 Students do not need a nomination to apply and nominated students are at no greater advantage of being admitted.